-Adultery impacts how Texas courts determine financial matters in a divorce, including alimony and property division.
-A court will consider adultery committed by either spouse when making decisions regarding alimony.
-The court could deny alimony to a spouse whose infidelity is proven.
-Adultery can still be a determining factor if it was committed after you split from your spouse or lived apart from him/her.
+A court may take adultery committed by either spouse into consideration when making alimony decisions and could deny alimony to a spouse whose infidelity is proven.
+Adultery can still be a determining factor even if it was committed after you separated from your spouse or lived apart from him/her.

 What Is Considered Adultery in Texas?